dcl-docs/project-example/README.md

 ## Create an RStudio project

 The first step is to create an RStudio project.

-The dcl package contains an RStudio project template with a predefined folder structure and a Makefile template.
-To use our template, you'll need to install the dcl package if you haven't already.
-The following code will install the dcl package from GitHub:
+The [dcl package](https://github.com/stanford-datalab/dcl) contains an RStudio project template with six folders and a makefile.
+To use our template, you'll need to install the dcl package.

 `devtools::install_github("stanford-datalab/dcl")`